Tower token (TOWER) Price Hits $0.0253 on Major Exchanges

 Buying and Selling Tower token

-It is usually not currently possible to purchase alternative cryptocurrencies such as Tower token directly using US dollars.
-Investors seeking to trade Tower token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Tower token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Tower token directly using U.S. dollars.
+Investors seeking to acquire Tower token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Tower token using one of the aforementioned exchanges.

 Receive News & Updates for Tower token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tower token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.